Careers360 Logo

 • Railway hospitals

-Job Roles and Average Salary after a Nursing Degree in the Private Sector
+Nursing Job Roles in the Private Sector

 Job opportunities in the private sector after completing a nursing programme give candidates excellent growth.
-In the private sector specialised roles (ICU, NICU, Dialysis, Oncology) often require extra certification, but lead to better pay and career growth.
+In the private sector, specialised roles (ICU, NICU, Dialysis, Oncology) often require extra certification, but lead to better pay and career growth.
 Here is a list of job roles with descriptions and average salaries after completing a nursing degree in the private sector in India.

 Hospital Nurse